ghoshs/counqer_v1/README.md

 	d. `get_labelled_triples.py` reads all sampled predicates from `./counting` and creates a data file with labelled triples `./counting/counting_labelled_triples.csv`.

-	e. `clean_labelled_triples.R` unifies triples from mltiple sources to create a csv file ready for upload to the crowd-sourcing platform.
+	e. `clean_labelled_triples.R` unifies triples from multiple sources to create a csv file ready for upload to the crowd-sourcing platform.

 	*NOTE*: Since Freebase returns empty subject labels we create a larger sample size (of 200 predicates) and select 100 samples with 5 complete example triples.